-Officially, Libya denies sponsoring the bomb that destroyed Pan Am Flight 103 on December 21, 1988.
-In 2002, however, Libya offered $2.7 billion to in compensatory payments to the victims’ families.
+A clear example of terrorism was the bombing of Pan Am Flight 103 on December 21, 1988, over Lockerbie, Scotland.
+Officially, Libya denies sponsoring the bomb attack.
+In 2002, however, Libya offered $2.7 billion in compensatory payments to the victims’ families.
 That money was only possible because of Libya’s dominant export industry: oil.

 Before oil was first exported in commercial quantities from Libya in 1961, it was one of the poorest countries in the world, with GDP per capita estimated at $25 in 1951.
-Oil has made it rich.
-Much of that money was used to support the Libyan government's military adventurism under Muammar al-Qaddafi.
+Oil has made it far richer.
+Much of that money was used to support the Libyan government's military adventurism under Muammar al-Qaddafi’s 42-year rule.

 Petrostate-sponsored terror or violence